sundarsau/form_data_to_db/README.md

-# Insert form data to MySQL database using PHP
+# Insert form data into MySQL database using PHP
  Insert form data to MySQL database using PHP
 # How To Use
 1) Download the repository from https://github.com/sundarsau/form_data_to_db